Gone are the days where vacation time means logging off at work and shutting off communication with the outside world while you take some time off.

 3. Watch TV while traveling

-For those rainy days or sleepless jet-lagged nights, we all love logging onto our favourite streaming service and watching a movie or binge-watching the latest series.
+For those rainy days or sleepless jet-lagged nights, we all love logging onto our favourite streaming services and watching a movie or binge-watching the latest series.
 Though, you’ll be upset to find out that many services are only available in particular countries, like Hulu, BBC, or Starz Play.
 And while services like Netflix and Amazon Prime are now available in almost all countries across the world, the catalogue is different in each country, meaning you might not be able to access your current series binge.
 This is where a VPN comes in handy.
 You can set your ‘end-point’ as your home country and then be able to access the service as if you were at home.

 Watch Netflix Abroad with a VPN